atwine/100_Days_OF_ML_Coding/log.md

 - Mathematical thinking from Stanford University
 - I am also going to finish my tutorial on feature creation and also machine learning.
 - tomorrow I have a finals exam on python for data DataScience so I have to prepare for it and begin to dive into the next module on math and statistics.

+## Day 17 Saturday  21th July
+- Earned my certificate in Python for DataScience
+- begun my classes in statistics and probability

+## Day 18 Monday  23th July
+- looking at feature creation on kaggle as I get better at machine learning algorithms.